Lookup the Smallest Value in a 2D Array in Google Sheets

 Step 3: Lookup the Smallest Value in a 2D Array (Using TRUE for Match)

-XLOOKUP searches for the key TRUE in H2:H11 and returns the corresponding date from A2:A11.
+This searches for TRUE in H2:H11 and returns the corresponding date from A2:A11.

-Lookup the Smallest Value in a 2D Array with an Array Formula
+Lookup the Smallest Value in a 2D Array with a Single Formula (No Helper Column)

 =XLOOKUP(